Music Makers Encyclopedia: A

 The Andantes

 Motown session group in the 1960s.
 Comprised of Jackie Hicks, Marlene Barrow, and Louvain Demps.
-Sang backup on songs by the Four Tops, Marvin Gaye, the Isley Brothers, the Marvelettes, Martha Reeves & the Vandellas, Jimmy Ruffin, Edwin Starr, the Supremes, the Temptations, and Stevie Wonder.
+Sang backup on songs by the Four Tops, Marvin Gaye, the Isley Brothers, the Marvelettes, Martha Reeves & the Martha & the Vandellas, Jimmy Ruffin, Edwin Starr, The Supremes, the Temptations, and Stevie Wonder.

 Eric Andersen